ryancheley/toggl-to-sqlite/README.md

 ## Usage

-You will need to first obtain a valid OAuth token for your toggl account.
+You will need to first obtain a valid API token for your toggl account.
 You can do this by running the `auth` command and following the prompts:

     $ toggl-to-sqlite auth
     You will need to get your API Token from this page